etienne-martin/WebCrypto.swift/README.md

 * [Forge](https://github.com/digitalbazaar/forge) - Used for the openssl key derivation function
 * [SparkMD5](https://github.com/satazor/js-spark-md5) - Used for the openssl key derivation function

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+Update the README.md with details of changes to the plugin.

+Update the [examples](https://github.com/etienne-martin/CryptoJS.swift/blob/master/Crypto%20JS/ViewController.swift) by demonstrating the changes to the plugin.

+Build the project & test all the features before submitting your pull request.

 ## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **Etienne Martin** - *Initial work* - [etiennemartin.ca](http://etiennemartin.ca/)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc